 Our actions in responding to the coronavirus crisis have reaffirmed our passion, our commitment, and our collective strength to make a difference in our city, our region and especially in those communities where it matters most.

-Professor Kiran Trehan, Pro-Vice-Chancellor for Partnerships and Engagement.
+Professor Kiran Trehan, Pro-Vice-Chancellor for Enterprise, Partnerships and Engagement.